 Do not share invite links publicly.
 Anyone with the link can join your organization.
 If an invite link becomes compromised, an admin can replace or disable it from the Settings tab.

-Billing Managers can remove members from your organization's Members tab in Apollo Studio.
+Both Org Admins and Billing Managers can remove members from your organization's Members tab in Apollo Studio.